 - (a) We adopted a Conflict Minerals Policy that is available on the website at www.lsbindustries.com under "Investors" in "Conflict Minerals."
 The Conflict Minerals Policy includes a method for reporting violations of the policy. - (b) We assembled an internal team to support supply chain due diligence.
-Our internal system for Conflict Minerals identification and reporting obligations includes the participation of management within our HVAC business, personnel with responsibilities over Covered Products and component vendors, and our corporate legal personnel. - (c) We engaged a third-party service provider, Source Intelligence ("SI"), (a) to provide better transparency within our mineral supply chains (b) to facilitate training, communication of policies and expectations, and awareness of the Rule to our employees (c) to identify minerals suppliers in our supply chain for possible 3TG products (d) to facilitate training of suppliers regarding the Rule, and (e) to collect, store, and review information on 3TG sourcing practices. - (d) Our legal department provides the Company's audit committee and senior executives the results of the due diligence efforts, and the Company has multiple longstanding grievance mechanisms whereby whistleblowers, employees and suppliers can report violations of the Company's policies, including our Conflict Minerals Policies. - (e) Where practical, the Company incorporates a Conflict Minerals clause which is included in its HVAC purchase order standard terms and conditions.
+Our internal system for Conflict Minerals identification and reporting obligations includes the participation of management within our HVAC business, personnel with responsibilities over Covered Products and component vendors, and our corporate legal personnel. - (c) We engaged a third-party service provider, Source Intelligence, (a) to provide better transparency within our mineral supply chains (b) to facilitate training, communication of policies and expectations, and awareness of the Rule to our employees (c) to identify minerals suppliers in our supply chain for possible 3TG products (d) to facilitate training of suppliers regarding the Rule, and (e) to collect, store, and review information on 3TG sourcing practices. - (d) Our legal department provides the Company's audit committee and senior executives the results of the due diligence efforts, and the Company has multiple longstanding grievance mechanisms whereby whistleblowers, employees and suppliers can report violations of the Company's policies, including our Conflict Minerals Policy. - (e) Where practical, the Company incorporates a Conflict Minerals clause which is included in its HVAC purchase order standard terms and conditions.

-Implementation of RCOI.
+Implementation of RCOI and Due Diligence.

 The Company conducted a good faith reasonable country of origin inquiry ("RCOI") regarding the Conflict Minerals.
 The good faith RCOI is designed to determine which suppliers utilized parts containing Conflict Minerals and whether any of the Conflict Minerals originated in the Covered Countries.
 The Company's due diligence measures conform generally to the framework in the Organisation for Economic Co-operation and Development Due Diligence Guidance for Responsible Supply Chain of Minerals from Conflict-Affected and High Risk Areas: Second Edition, including the related supplements on gold, tin, tantalum and tungsten ("OECD Guidance").

-To implement the RCOI, our direct suppliers were engaged to collect information regarding the presence and sourcing of 3TG Minerals used in the products supplied to the Company.
-Information was collected and stored using an online platform provided by a third party service provider.
-The program utilized the Conflict-Free Sourcing Initiative's Conflict Minerals Reporting Template (CMRT).
+To complete the RCOI, Source Intelligence engaged the Company's suppliers to collect information about the presence and sourcing of tantalum, tin, tungsten and gold (3TG) used in the products and components supplied to the Company.
+Information was collected and stored using an online platform provided by Source Intelligence.